 Meanwhile, Henrietta Maria sailed from Dover in February 1642, ostensibly to deliver her daughter Mary to her new husband, the fifteen-year-old son of Prince Frederick Henry, but her hidden purpose for the journey was to sell her rich trove of jewelery to raise money and arms for her husband's defense.

 Nearly a decade earlier, in 1633, Sir Anthony van Dyck had painted an extraordinary portrait of the then twenty-four-year-old queen.
-It depicted the beautiful queen and the diminutive court attendant standing on either side of Pug who was balancing on Sir Jeffrey's forearm.
+It depicted the beautiful Henrietta Maria and the diminutive court attendant standing on either side of Pug who was balancing on Sir Jeffrey's forearm.

 On encountering a fierce winter's storm during the voyage, Queen Henrietta Maria rallied her ship's officers by spiritedly proclaiming, "Queens of England are never drowned!"

 Eventually, Charles was forced to withdraw from London; he maintained control of the king's army and Parliament began raising its own army.
 The Royalist and Parliamentarian armies clashed several times during that summer and by September full-scale fighting had broken out.
-The Royalist forces became known as the Cavaliers (i.e., horsemen or cavalry) and the Parliamentary infantries became known as Roundheads due to their short haircuts.
+The Royalist forces became known as the Cavaliers (i.e., horsemen or cavalry) and the Parliamentary infantries became known as Roundheads because of their short haircuts.

 Though each side could claim supporters of every class, families were often fiercely split in their loyalties.
-At first, the Cavaliers had a decided advantage in their superior cavalry; however, the Roundheads eventually gained the upper hand due to their ability to raise money through taxation to better equip their forces.
+The Cavaliers had a decided advantage in their superior cavalry; however, the Roundheads eventually gained the upper hand owed to their ability to raise money through taxation to better equip their forces.

 After spending a year abroad to garner support, Queen Henrietta Maria returned to England in late February 1643, having well accomplished her mission.
 She had experienced a harrowing crossing, though; besides encountering stormy weather, her small fleet had been pursued by four armed Parliamentary vessels.
 She debarked at Bridlington in Yorkshire with soldiers and tons of weapons and ammunition.

-The queen and her forces lay over at York until summertime when some decisive Royalist victories made it safer to advance south toward Oxford.
+The queen and her forces lay over at York until summertime when some decisive Royalist victories made it safer to advance south to Oxford.

 Marching at the head of her army of 4000 heavily armed mercenaries, who she had recruited to fight for the king, and jocularly calling herself "Her She-Majesty, Generalissima," she joined forces with Charles' nephew, Prince Rupert, at Stratford-on-Avon on July 11th; and two days later, on July 13th, she met up with Charles at the battlefield of Edgehill near the fortified city of Oxford.